 Meet Gabriela Kurcharska – from the Foundation Programme to first design apprentice

 Gabriela Kucharska chose to study at the Goldsmiths' Centre to explore her interest in jewellery design.
-Knowing that the Goldsmiths' Centre did not offer any design apprenticeships at the time, she says 'I tried to be really interested in design, but because I knew they did not have any design apprentices previously, I thought I should be interested in something else'.
-Our team helped Gabriela find an apprenticeship as a designer at Cleave & Company Ltd which was what she really wanted.
-She is their first design apprentice and started working as an apprentice jewellery designer 6 months ago.
+Knowing that the Goldsmiths' Centre did not offer any design apprenticeships at the time, she says 'I was really interested in design, but because I knew they did not have any design apprentices previously, I thought I should be interested in something else'.
+Our team helped Gabriela become the first ever design apprentice at Cleave & Company Ltd, which was what she really wanted.
 Gabriela says, 'They found me a place and it was really exciting.
 It’s really crazy that I am actually the first one'.

 When did you realise you wanted to be a jewellery designer?